Kong/kong-mesh-ecs/README.md

 ## Usage

-When running Kuma on ECS + Fargate, you'll need to list the services in the mesh that your task.
+When running Kong Mesh on ECS + Fargate, you'll need to list the services in the mesh that your task communicates with.
 These are called [_outbounds_](https://kuma.io/docs/1.4.x/documentation/dps-and-data-model/#dataplane-specification).

-That entails editing the `Dataplane` template in the CloudFormation template used to deploy your application.
+This entails editing the `Dataplane` template in the CloudFormation template used to deploy your application.

 We can see this in the [`demo-app`